|

 marriage because of the entirely different backgrounds

+of their families.
 The movie stars Paresh Rawal, Nana Patekar, Anil Kapoor,

 Feroz Khan and Mallika Sherawat.
 The film is directed